 The positive impact that First Virginia Community Bank is committed to making is demonstrated by our team members, who believe that one person really can make a difference.

 Ms. Bowers is a committee member of the Alzheimer's Association and has also participated in the NOVA Family Services Back to School Event and the Clean the World Soap Drive.

 William Byers — Executive Vice President & Chief Lending Officer

-Mr. Byers is the treasurer for the Greater Reston Chamber of Commerce as well as serves on the board of the Loudon County Economic Development Authority.
+Mr. Byers is the director of Loudoun Water as well as serves on the board of the Loudon County Economic Development Authority.